SocketDotTech/socket-docs/docs/fees.md

 FeesData memory feesData = FeesData({
     feePoolChain: 421614,      // Chain ID where fees are collected
     feePoolToken: ETH_ADDRESS, // Token used for fee payments (ETH in this case)
     maxFees: 0.001 ether       // Maximum fee amount allowed });
 ```

 #### FeesData Key Components

-1. feePoolChain
+1. `feePoolChain`
     Specifies the blockchain network ID where fees are collected and managed.
-In this case, it's set to 421614, which appears to be a specific chain ID (possibly a testnet or L2 network).
+In this case, it's set to `421614`, which is Arbitrum Sepolia's chain ID.

-2. feePoolToken
+2. `feePoolToken`
     Defines which token is used for fee payments.
 Here it's set to `ETH_ADDRESS`, meaning Ethereum is used as the payment token.

-3. maxFees
+3. `maxFees`
     Sets an upper limit for transaction fees, preventing excessive charges.
-In this example, it's set to 0.001 ETH.
+In this example, it's set to `0.001 ETH`.

 #### Dual Purpose Usage

-**OffchainVM Transactions**
+**EVMx Transactions**
-- Acts as a fee configuration for processing off-chain computations
+- Acts as a fee configuration for processing offchain computations
 - Ensures users have enough balance to cover computational costs
 - Provides a predictable fee structure for off-chain operations